TI-Toolkit/tokens-wiki/tokens/piecewise(.md

 ## Advanced Uses

-One use of the `piecewise(` function is to evaluate an expression for a given value of X. For example:
+One use of the <tt>piecewise(</tt> function is to evaluate an expression for a given value of X. For example:

 ```ti-basic
 :piecewise(X²+2,X≥0